 - Follow the arrows beneath this sign.
 They will lead you through tunnels, up or down stairs/escalators, and finally to the other line’s platform.

-To determine which direction to travel on the metro platform, use this simple trick:
+To determine which direction to travel, use this simple trick:

 Tableaus in a platform just show you which side you need to go.

-- Escalator Rule: Always stand on the right side of the escalator.
-The left side must remain free for people who are in a hurry to walk up or down.
+- The Escalator Rule: Always stand on the right side of the escalator.
+The left side is reserved for people walking up or down.

-- Step Out to Clear: If you must stand near the door, be ready to briefly step out onto the platform at every stop to allow others to exit and enter easily, then step back in.
+- Step Out to Clear: If the train is packed and you are standing near the door, briefly step out onto the platform at each stop.
+This allows people behind you to exit comfortably.
+You can then step right back in once they’ve passed.